Akshat2512/AI-Voice-Assistant/README.md

      python websocket.py &
      python app.py
 ```
-and To add your api_key as environment variable.
+And, to add your api_key as environment variable.
 You can also create .env file in root directory of your project and to access this environment variable use python-dotenv library to load environment variable
 <br>create .env file
 ```
-OPENAI_API_KEY = your_api_key
+   $OPENAI_API_KEY=<your_api_key>
 ```